RIXUS

 Art Director: Scott Laserow

 Rixus is a fun casual card game you can play with friends and family.
-The game entails building your hero army to take down monsters and win the spoils of war before your opponents take them.
+The game entails building your hero army to take down monsters and win spoils of war before your opponents can take them.
 Along the way, you shepherd your heroes on their journey and deploy boons and banes to get your army closer to victory.

 The Audience: People with a passion for tabletop games and who are looking for a fun unique game with a competitive edge.

-• Introduction
+Introduction

 Rixus is a turn-based strategic army-building game that pits players against each other in the war against evil.
 The army possess 3 spoils of war tokens after one full round of play wins the game!